MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-pool.md

 - **Pool on logical and VM network**: If you configure your logical network for network virtualization, you'll need to create IP address pools on the logical network and the VM network.
 - **Pool on logical network only**: If you're using VLAN or no isolation, you can use DHCP or create IP address pools on the logical network only.
 They'll automatically become available on the VM network.
-- **Imported address pools**: If you're using external networks through a vendor console, your IP address pools will be imported from the vendor and you don't need to create them in VMM.
+- **Imported address pools**: If you're using external networks through a vendor console, your IP address pools will be imported from the vendor, and you don't need to create them in VMM.

 ## Create a static address pool for a logical network